andreasfarnstrand/opensearch_with_podman/README.md

 This needs podman-compose to be installed.
 Visit https://github.com/containers/podman-compose to learn how to install this.

+Ofcourse this works just as well with docker and docker-compose.

 ## 1. Build a new dashboard
 This disables the security plugin and builds a new image tagged opensearch-dashboards-no-security.